 Among the most effective ways to curb your debt tendencies is to freeze your credit.
 This helps restrict access to your credit report and a great option for fighting against identity theft.

 The first plan is the debt snowball method.
-This is where you make as many payments to your smallest debts first while making minimum payments to the larger ones.
+This is where you make as many payments as possible to your smallest debts first while making minimum payments to the larger ones.
 Once you complete repaying the smallest loan, you can prioritize repaying the next smallest.
 This method is ideal if you are looking for debt repayment motivation.

 Consider Debt Consolidation

-It can be tricky to track the loan repayment details from multiple lenders, let alone excel at managing debt.
+Here’s an important debt consolidation tip: it can be tricky to track the loan repayment details from multiple lenders, let alone excel at managing debt.
 At the same time, missing a few payments could reduce your credit score and result in frustrating interactions with lenders.
 If you feel like you are servicing multiple loans that are tough to manage simultaneously, consider debt consolidation.

 Increase Your Income